 Vitamin C is vital to the human body as it helps build the immune system and the connective tissues.
-There are many whose intake of this essential vitamin is limited and hence they suffer from poor health and bleeding gums.
+People who do not consume enough foods rich in Vitamin-C and their intake is limited, may suffer from poor health and bleeding gums.
 Pregnant women are already at risk as parts of their immune system are suppressed by hormones and need collagen for the baby’s growth.
 Vitamin C then comes as a saving grace that can help boost the immunity of pregnant women.

 - Vitamin C benefits range from boosting the immune system to even combating cancer.